 Sci-Fi: Official magazine of the Sci-Fi Cable Channel: Grade: A

-Terry Pratchett has been diagnosed with a rare form of Alzheimer's disease, and has donated half a million pounds to Alzheimer's research.
-His fans and friends have organized an effort to match that gift under the name "Match It For Pratchett".
-If you're interested in learning more about it, or making a donation, please click on the link.
+The late Sir Terry Pratchett suffered from a rare form of Alzheimer's disease, and donated half a million pounds to Alzheimer's research.
+His fans and friends organized an effort to match that gift.

-It seems only fair, since I'm indirectly profiting from Mr. Pratchett's creation, to do my part, but I have done so by donating $1,000 from my advance to The Fisher center for Alzheimer's Research Foundation, rather than through the British campaign.
+It seemed only fair, since I'm indirectly profiting from Mr. Pratchett's creation, to do my part, but I did so by donating $1,000 from my advance to The Fisher Center for Alzheimer's Research Foundation, rather than through the British campaign.
 I encourage all readers to give what they can, as well.

 The Turtle Moves! concludes with an appendix listing online resources; as is inevitable, some of the listed URLs are out of date.
 It therefore seems simply the polite thing to do to provide an updated version here.

-As in the book, these are listed in approximate order of usefulness, and deliberately do not include the several interviews scattered through cyberspace, which you can find by googling on +interview +Pratchett:
+As in the book, these are listed in approximate order of usefulness, and deliberately do not include the several interviews scattered through cyberspace, which you can find by googling on +interview +Pratchett.
+Sites listed in the book that are not included here appear to be gone for good.

 The L-Space Web: